|reichorn on Back In the Saddle Again|

 “The girls?”
 Mother echoed.
 “They’re not at the laundry?”

 Ethan glowered in exaggerated disapproval.
-“No, neither of them.”
+“They are not.”

 Mother huffed.
 “Well, never mind them for the moment.
 What about your brother?”